 - Click the Re-Check button.
 Once this process is complete, the Webmin server process will reduce RAM use to about 10M.

-This will reduce Virtualmin memory usage from ~90MB (~120MB+ on a 64 bit system) to ~10MB.
+This will reduce Virtualmin's memory usage.
 This option determines which Webmin libraries are preloaded on Webmin startup.
 This library pre-loading makes Virtualmin faster if there's plenty of memory, particularly if you have many simultaneous Virtualmin users, but on low memory systems avoiding swapping is far more important to performance of all components.

 - Set SpamAssassin client program to spamassassin (Standalone program)

-Note: On very small systems, under 256MB, you may consider using nginx instead of Apache. nginx is not as capable as Apache, but is famous for how little memory it uses.
+Note: On very small systems, you may consider using Nginx instead of Apache.
+Nginx is not as capable as Apache, but is famous for how little memory it uses.
 Consult the Using Nginx with Virtualmin documentation for more.

 The actual mail services are tiny.
 The spam and anti-virus filtering services are not.
 You may want to consider simply forwarding mail on to a free Gmail account or something that has good spam/AV filtering.
 This is limiting...but it means your mail service can be provided in a few MB.
 In such a case, you'd turn off dovecot, and would never have to spawn SpamAssassin or clamav.
 If you do have to deliver mail locally, don't use clamd or spamc, as those have processes that always run...unless you get enough mail to keep them respawning every minute or more (because the memory is effectively made unavailable anyway--might as well get the mail processed faster and give away a little memory).